 Public Education and Outreach Program

-UVA has worked with its municipal partners through the Rivanna Stormwater Education Partnership to develop a Public Education and Outreach Program for stormwater pollution prevention in the local area.
+UVA has worked with its municipal partners through the Rivanna Stormwater Education Partnership to develop a Public Education and Outreach Plan for stormwater pollution prevention in the local area.
+The plan also includes an addendum with activities specific to UVA.
 UVA is always seeking public input and suggestions related to the plan, the targeted issues, and proposed outreach methods.
-Background information on the plan, the partners, and how the program was created is outlined in the following presentation:
+Background information on the plan, the partners, and how the program was created is outlined in the following: MS4 Outreach Presentation.

 If you would like to comment on the Public Education and Outreach plan, please submit comments by using the Environmental Resources email form.

-Members of the UVA community who are interested in helping to improve stormwater on Grounds are encouraged to get involved with or learn more about the Stormwater Taskforce through the team's blog or Facebook page.
+Members of the UVA community who are interested in helping to improve stormwater on Grounds are encouraged to get involved with or learn more about UVA Clean Water through the team's Facebook page.

 Stormwater Pollution Prevention Tips

 Listed below are tips to help prevent pollution on Grounds and in the community.

 - Follow Stormwater Pollution Prevention Plans for your facility, if applicable.

 - Wash University vehicles only at UVA Parking and Transportation or at a commercial car wash.